Every year, January comes, and so do my big fitness plans.

 Around 8–10 km a day, or

-About 10,000 steps, depending on the day
+About 10,000 steps, depending on how the day looks.

 2. A Small Strength Habit

-To keep my body active and strong:
+To keep my body active and a little stronger, I’m adding one small habit:

-15 push-ups a day
+15 push-ups a day.

 3. Eating Better, Not Perfect